froggestspirit/pokecilver/C/README.md

     - mFunc - The address of the function if it were currently loaded in ROM (0x0000 - 0x7FFF)
     - bFunc - The bank of the function in ROM
     - aFunc - The absolute address of the function in the ROM
-- After called functions are converted, the "CALL(mFunc)" commands should be able to be changed to "Func()" for example.
-This should also be tested
 - When first converted, if the original asm file had any includes, they will be commented out in the C file, and copied to the header file (also commented out).
 These will need to be manually uncommented (and the path corrected)

 **Misc**